dayofai/dayof/apps/honoken/README.md

 - Singleton database connections per worker
 - **Optimized Certificate Caching**: Uses a bounded in-memory cache for certificates with built-in request coalescing to prevent "dog-piling" (multiple concurrent requests for the same uncached resource), significantly reducing database load during high-concurrency scenarios.
 - Conditional GET support with `ETag` and `Last-Modified`
+- Inngest per-pass concurrency: updates for the same pass are serialized (keyed by `event.data.serialNumber`) to prevent interleaving writes; other passes run in parallel.
+Combined with no-change short-circuiting, this yields idempotent APNs behavior.

 ### 📊 Observability